 Agra, the city of the Taj Mahal, is an important city built on the banks of River Yamuna.
 It is one of the most visited tourist destinations in the country and the part of the famous Golden Triangle, which includes Delhi and Agra.
 Once referred to as Akbarabad, the city has served as a capital to several Mughal rulers- Akbar, Jahangir, and Shah Jahan.

-Your Agra tour would start with the visit to the Taj Mahal, one of the Seven Wonders of the World.
+This morning after breakfast your Agra tour would start with the visit to the Taj Mahal, one of the Seven Wonders of the World.
 Shah Jahan built the grand marble mausoleum for his beloved Queen Mumtaz Mahal.
 The monument took more than a decade to complete and needed a huge amount of funding from the Mughal treasury.
 The monument is synonymous with love and romance.

 Please note that Taj Mahal remains closed on Fridays.

 On your next stop, you will head to another UNESCO World Heritage Site, the Agra Fort.
 The magnificent complexes within the fort vicinity like Khas Mahal and Jahangir Palace showcase the beauty of the Mughal architecture.
 Other must-visit quarters of the Agra Fort are Diwan-e-Aam (hall of public hearings) and Diwan-e-Khas (hall of private audience).

 At the end of the trip, you will be transferred back to Delhi by road. you will directly be driven to Delhi airport in time for your onward/return journey.
 We hope you enjoyed your trip and we wish to see you again soon.

 Please note that there will be no hotel reserved in Delhi for this day until unless requested.